 It depends!
 We focus on relationship building, reflection, collaboration, and practicing change that can be difficult throughout all four classes.
 We’ll ask you to think deeply about yourself, write in reflective ways, engage fully in class conversations and activities, work on group projects, and practice academic research and communication.
 Our instructors and Leadership Minor Interns care deeply about your growth and will also remind you that you’ll get out of class what you put into it!

 Are these classes different from other undergraduate classes at the U?
 How?

-Yes.
-Leadership Minor courses are designed to capitalize on the leadership dynamics occurring within the class itself as ‘case study’ or ‘laboratory’ for analyzing and practicing course content.
-The smaller class sizes help to foster interactions that will change the way you think about yourself and leadership on a campus.
+Leadership Minor courses begin with community.
+In our small classes (26 students or less), we work hard to learn names, stories, strengths and talents about each other.
+Our courses are personal, conversational and explore the leadership dynamics occurring within the class itself as ‘case study’ or ‘laboratory’ for analyzing and practicing course content.
+Our dynamic class interactions will change the way you think about yourself and leadership on campus.

 What if a course that I need is closed or won't let me register?

 Contact the instructor of the course you want to join.
 They will help you determine if you can be added to the class and how.